Category Archives: Brooklyn Personal Injury Lawyer

 Posted on November 30, 2020 by

-Did you know that at least one-third of traffic fatalities in New York involve alcohol in an average year?
+Did you know that slightly more than one-third of fatal traffic crashes in New York involve alcohol in an average year?

-Drunk driving is a serious problem in New York City, not only because of automobile collisions but also because of how many pedestrians are on NYC streets at any given time.
-Here is what you need to know about drunk driver hits pedestrian accidents so that you can protect your legal rights as a pedestrian and seek the help of a Brooklyn pedestrian attorney if necessary.
+Drunk driving is a serious problem in New York City, not only because of automobile collisions, but also because of the sheer number of pedestrians on NYC streets at any given time.
+If a drunk driver hits a pedestrian, the injuries are often severe and life-changing.
+Understanding your legal rights after this type of accident can help you determine whether speaking with a pedestrian accident attorney is necessary.

 How Drunk Driver and Pedestrian Accidents Happen

 A pedestrian who has been hit by a drunk driver has the legal right to file a lawsuit against the negligent driver.
-Drunk driving is a form of negligence, so the person who was walking can sue for damages.
-If the car-to-pedestrian collision resulted in the pedestrian’s death, a representative can file a wrongful death lawsuit on behalf of the pedestrian.
+Driving while intoxicated is considered negligence under New York law, meaning the injured pedestrian may pursue compensation for damages.

 Road icon for bicycle lane